How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 • What you want the edit to help you achieve

-These questions are not just admin.
-They help the editor judge whether they are the right fit and whether developmental editing is the right service for you at this stage.
+These questions are about fit.
+They help the editor decide whether they are the right person, whether developmental editing is the right service, and whether your manuscript is ready for this kind of feedback.

 You should also expect honest boundaries.
-A trustworthy editor can explain what they can help with, such as structure, pacing, argument, character development, reader experience, or market fit, depending on the project.
+A trustworthy editor can explain where they can help, whether that is with structure, pacing, argument, character development, reader experience, or market fit, depending on the project.
 They should also be clear about what they cannot promise.
 No editor can guarantee a publishing deal, bestseller status, perfect reviews, or commercial success.

 Interest matters too.
 You want someone who shows real curiosity about the manuscript without slipping into flattery or false promises.
-There is a big difference between “this sounds like an interesting project, and here is how I would approach it” and “this will definitely be a success.”
-The first is professional.
+There is a useful difference between “this sounds like an interesting project, and here is how I would approach it” and “this will definitely be a success.”
+The first builds trust.
 The second should make you cautious.

 Communication red flags before booking